This NTUC potato chips review comes about after I received a whelming agreement from my friends on my Facebook page.

 I seldom promote titbits, but this is really a keeper!
+Therefore this is my honest opinion of the NTUC Potato Chips Review.
 I can feel that the chips are fried in very fresh shortening, and are not too hard nor too salty.
 When I shared my views on my personal Facebook page, I was amazed that a number of friends also gave a good deal of positive feedback.
-It seems that there is a paradigm shift in my sceptical judgment of FairPrice In-house products.
+It seems that there is a paradigm shift in my skeptical judgment of FairPrice In-house products.

 The flavours are ranked according to my personal preference.
 My least favourite would be the Hot & Spicy flavour, a single chip overloaded with sodium, masking the fried potato scent.

 The FairPrice marketing department could come up with new flavours to attract the younger “TikTok” crowd; such as Salty Egg, Chill Crab, Truffle, Sea Salt, Mala or even wild names like “Unicorn’s saliva”.

 My favourite would be the Original flavour, a purist who sought for the real potato taste.
 It is my preferred choice for once a while indulgence, best paired with a can of Coke, Whiskey or Soju.

 Here is a breakdown of the NTUC Potato Chips calories and nutritional information:

 I can fill up my shopping basket with all six flavours, and share it with friends but I will recommend that you share them on separate bowls and munch on them at one meter apart, observing social distancing for now.